dokku/dokku-mongo/README.md

 dokku mongo:exists <service>
 ```

-examples:

-Here we check if the lolipop mongo service exists. :
+Here we check if the lolipop mongo service exists.

 ```shell
 dokku mongo:exists lolipop
 ```

 ### check if the mongo service is linked to an app

 ```shell